jaanga/terrain/further-considerations.md

 And then once that process is rolling nicely, it will be time to start adding the one second (data every 30 metres) data where that is available.
 With the current interpolation system it will be possible to have, say, 15 second data over much of the oceans and one second data in urban or geographically interesting areas only - and thus keep the total size of the data files down to a reasonable limit.

+## Issues & Notes

+### A First Pass
+The current data sets has a number of issues:

+* The total number of heights is constricted.
+Have a look at Mount Everest.
+* Data could be more highly compressed
+* It would be nice if images had greater contrast when you view them
+* The generation time could always be shorter
+* No sea level depths are indicated
+* There's a significant amount of 1 second data that could be added
+* There is no allowance made for the gaps between the PNG files
+* And probably much more that we haven't even been made aware of yet

+See also the issues with the [Terrain Viewer]( http://jaanga.github.io/terrain-viewer/ ) files

+We look forward to tackling theses issues...

 ## Edge Conditions: Heightmaps